Is your dog constantly scratching, licking, or smelling… well, a little funky?

 - Starchy veggies like potatoes or peas

-- Processed dog treats with fillers and sugar
+- Processed treats with fillers and sugar

-Best Natural Anti-Yeast Foods:
+Best Natural Anti-Yeast Foods

-Sample Anti-Yeast Meal:
+Sample Anti-Yeast Meal

 Bonus Tips to Prevent Future Yeast Infections